 Third Party Websites

 We do not process any data without explicit consent.
 When you sign up to our newsletter you will be asked to give your consent to receive emails from the Children’s Legal Centre.
+Additionally, when attending any initial advise session you will be asked to sign to signal your consent.

 You have the right to withdraw your consent at any time and can do this by emailing firstname.lastname@example.org.